Tutorial

 How can I copy the weights to another rig?

-✅ If the rig (bones and geometry) is the same or shares great similarities with another one you want to make you don't have to start from 0.
-To copy the weights from one geometry to another just go to Skin>Copy Skin Weights.
-In Influence Association1 select One to one.
+✅ If the rig (bones and geometry) is the same or shares great similarities with another one you want to make, you don't have to start from scratch.
+To copy the weights from one geometry to another, simply go to "Skin > Copy Skin Weights".
+In Influence Association, select One to one.

-Select the geometry with the correct weights and then select the one you want to copy them to.
-Click Apply and you are done.If there were some differences the copied weights will have to be corrected but only in the areas that have differences, you save time.
+Select the geometry with the correct weights, then select the one you want to copy them to.
+Click "Apply", and you're done.
+If there were some differences, the copied weights will need to be corrected, but only in the areas that have differences, saving you time.

 When I make a constraint the bone moves

-✅ It may be that the bone has rotations or that the controller is not in the correct position.
-If everything is OK and it is happening with an Orient open its settings and press Maintain offset.
+✅ It may be that the bone has rotations, or that the controller is not in the correct position.
+If everything is OK and it is happening with an orient, open its settings and press "maintain offset".

 If I scale my rig with controllers it breaks down

 ✅ Being a more complex system, scaling the "root" control is not enough.
-It is necessary to unify the scale and for that create a global scale.
+It is necessary to unify the scale, and for that, create a global scale.

 Depending on the complexity of the rig, more or less utility will be needed.
-For a basic rig it would be enough to unify the scale of the bones with the "root" controller.
+For a basic rig, it would be enough to unify the scale of the bones with the "root" controller.
+For that, create a group with the bones inside and make a constraint scale by selecting the root controller and the group with the skeleton.
+That should be enough!

 Rig Maya to Blender: things to keep in mind

-It should be noted that not all connections can be passed from Maya to Blender but the weighting of the bones and the hierarchy can.
-To pass an animation to Blender see this documentation.
+It should be noted that not all connections can be passed from Maya to Blender, but the weighting of the bones and the hierarchy can.
+To pass an animation to Blender, see this documentation.

-To avoid possible problems in Maya you can change from Up axis Y to Z. To do this go to the bottom of the screen and click on the doll with a gear, it will open the Preferences menu>Settings and change the option.
+To avoid possible problems in Maya, you can change from up axis Y to Z. To do this, go to the bottom of the screen and click on the doll with a gear, which will open the "Preferences menu > Settings", and change the option.

 Conclusion